ballerina-guides/integration-tutorials/transform-message-formats/README.md

 ### Step 2: Develop the service

-Follow the instruction given in this section to develop the service.
+Follow the instructions given in this section to develop the service.

 1. Create a new Ballerina project using the `bal` command and open it in VS Code.